spacemanup/Craft-Twig.tmbundle/README.md

     requirelogin    {% requireLogin %}
     requirepermission  {% requirePermission "spendTheNight" %}

+    migrate         Create a Migration Template
+    migrate         Add a Column to a Table in the Database migrate         Remove a Column from a Table in the Database

 ### Craft Quick Reference

     info            All craft.assets properties and template tags